-In 2021, the UfM Secretariat will focus on the following areas of action:
+In 2022, the UfM Secretariat will focus on the following areas of action:

-- 1. Supporting the implementation of the UfM Water Agenda - 2.
-Supporting the implementation of the UfM Financial Strategy for Water - 3.
-Enhancing cooperation and ensure coherence with relevant partners and initiatives in the UfM region.
+1. Supporting the implementation of the UfM Water Agenda

+2.Supporting the implementation of the UfM Financial Strategy for Water and enhancing the Economic value of the water sector by focusing on youth and women employment and entrepreneurial in the water aspects 3.Enhancing cooperation and ensure coherence with relevant partners and initiatives in the UfM region.

 Water

-Technical Support 235.278,19
+Technical Support 253.945,77

-Platforms, regional experts groups meetings & conferences 187.000,00
+Platforms, regional experts' groups meetings & conferences 162.033,68

 Follow-up and monitoring 16.714,29

 Outreach & Visibility 19.000,00

-Water Total 457.992,48
+Water Total 451.693,74